GoogleCloudPlatform/cluster-toolkit/modules/compute/gke-node-pool/README.md

           gpu_sharing_strategy: "TIME_SHARING"
 ```

-Finally, the following is adding multivpc to a node pool (with sharing config) attached to an `n1` machine:
+Finally, the following is adding multivpc to a node pool:

 ```yaml
   - id: network